patrickap/file-server/README.md

 ### Getting started

-1. install `docker` and `docker compose` plugin
+1. Install `docker` and the `docker compose` plugin.

-2. create an `.env` file and set the corresponding values
+2. Create an `.env` file using the `.env.example` and set the corresponding values.

-3. set target for backups in `docker-compose.yml`
+3. Set the target and temporary path for backups in the `docker-compose.yml`.

 ```yml
 ...